-Every Wednesday I come up with a topic that I hope will interest you – perhaps something that you haven’t associated with how you are feeling now that you are going through your menopause transition, or you are in post-menopause.
-With so many women experiencing changing gut health as they move into their 50s, I hope you like my ‘Wednesday Briefing’ this week, because if your gut health has changed, then you aren’t alone.
+With so many women experiencing changing gut health as they move into their 50s, I hope you like my article this week, because if your gut health has changed, then you aren’t alone.

 In western countries Irritable Bowel Syndrome [IBS] is 4 times more common in women as they reach mid-life.